Inside: Here you’ll learn what a Grinch Agreement is and why you should make as many as possible this holiday season.

 One of the fastest ways to simplify the holidays is to reinvent the way in which you give and receive gifts.
-Of all the things that drain me most, shopping takes the cake.
-I used to spend far too much money on far too many gifts.
-The sole reason being, that’s what I’ve always done.
+Of all the things that drain me most during the holidays, Christmas gift shopping takes the cake.
+I used to spend far too much money on far too many gifts for the sole reason of, “that’s what I’ve always done.”
 Becoming a minimalist changed all that.

 You can read a bit more about our before and after story here: A Minimalist Christmas.

 Don’t get me wrong, I adore buying my kids unique and intentional holiday gifts each year.
 The ability to do so is a privilege I do not take for granted at all.
 It’s the swapping of gift cards and electronic devices with the adults in my life that I’m over.
 My guess is, many of you are as well.

 With many of our friends and family members, we’ve enacted what we affectionately refer to as a Grinch Agreement.

 What is a Grinch Agreement you ask?
 It’s an agreement between two willing parties, to forgo gifts during the holiday season.